tensorflow/fold/tensorflow_fold/g3doc/running.md

 ### Scenario 1: Feeding with in-memory data

 If your dataset is small enough to fit in memory, we recommend building loom inputs once and keeping them around.
-The canonical Fold training loop for small datasets is as follows:
+A simple Fold training loop for small datasets is as follows:

 ```python